2022–23 Premiership Rugby: Table

+Round-by-round progression

+The grid below shows each team's progression throughout the season, indicating their points total (and league table position) at the end of every round:

 Regular season

-The original fixtures for the season were announced by Premiership Rugby on 19 July 2022.
-The league season began on 10 September 2022 and the final will take place on 27 May 2023.
+The original fixtures for the regular season were announced by Premiership Rugby on 19 July 2022.
+The league season began on 10 September 2022, a day later than first scheduled, after the opening night fixtures were postponed by 24 hours following the death of Queen Elizabeth II.
+The season concluded with the Premiership Final on 27 May 2023.
+Referees appointed to officiate Premiership matches are employed by the RFU, unless indicated otherwise.

 The regular season was initially set to play out over 26 rounds of six matches, with each of the 13 teams playing 24 times, plus two bye weeks.
 However, after the removal of Worcester Warriors and Wasps from the league, several teams experienced extra bye weeks due to the cancellation of fixtures against those two clubs.
 In response to the disrupted schedule, Premiership Rugby announced a revised fixture list for the second half of the season on 11 November 2022.

-As a consequence of the revised fixtures, the league season now consists of 24 rounds of five games each, the last of which will take place on the first weekend of May.
-All 11 remaining teams will complete a total of 20 matches, with one bye week each in the second half of the season.
+The revised league season consisted of 24 rounds of five games each, the last of which took place on the first weekend of May.
+All 11 remaining teams completed a total of 20 matches, with one bye week each in the second half of the season.